Camilabuenamar/project-03/README.md

 - **Deciding the topic:** Through brainstorming and whiteboard we decided to make an APP based on the best hamburgers  of London.
 - **Division of the work:** In order to achieve the ambitious app we had on mind it was very important to divide tasks and the different parts of it.
 Personally, I was more involved inthe front-end of the App, working in the Home, Index, Show and About pages.
 I focused in the cards and filters, making them visually attractive, and easy to use.
 Also I designed the logo of the App.
 At the same time all of us created hamburgers in our "free time" so we could have a big seed dsta base.
 - **Some Snippets:**
-  - Home Page :We started with the Home Page.
+  - Home Page: We started with the Home Page.
 For this it was neccesary only to show the highest 3 rated hamburgers.
 In the back-end it looked like this:
     ```javascript
     function homeRoute (req, res, next) {
       Burger.find()